 Dr. Arteaga-Biggs completed an APA-accredited Predoctoral Internship at Advocate Illinois Masonic Medical Center in Chicago, where she continued to gain expertise treating children, couples, families, and pregnant/ postpartum women.
 Dr. Arteaga-Biggs completed her APA-accredited Postdoctoral Psychology Fellowship at Harbor-UCLA Medical Center in Behavioral Medicine/ Women’s Health where she provided bilingual consultation services to a variety of medical clinics, transplant evaluations, and brief and long-term evidence-based individual and couples psychotherapy.
 Additionally, she supervised advanced practicum doctoral students.

 Dr. Arteaga-Biggs also obtained an M.A. in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University’s Graduate School of Education and Psychology.
 Throughout her graduate studies, she received extensive training in the use of evidence-based treatments for a multitude of complex clinical presentations and developed expertise in treating underserved populations and disenfranchised individuals.

-Dr. Arteaga-Biggs' research, clinical interests, and areas of expertise include trauma and posttraumatic growth, grief/ loss, destructive mind control, couples/marital functioning, race-based traumatic stress, and women's health.
+Dr. Arteaga-Biggs' research, clinical interests, and areas of expertise include trauma and posttraumatic growth, grief/ loss, destructive mind control, couples/marital functioning, race-based traumatic stress, chronic medical conditions, and women's health.
 In regards to research, she has examined factors related to risk, resilience and treatment among HIV positive men with histories of trauma.
 She has presented results at conferences and co-authored a paper on childhood sexual trauma and adult sexual revictimization in HIV positive men.
-Dr. Arteaga-Biggs currently serves on the Board of Trustees for the Tariq Khamisa Foundation.